Where to Find The A Record Of Your Hosting Plan

 These tools are convenient if:

-• You want to double-check that your domain is pointing to the correct IP
+• You would like to re-verify that you are pointing to the right IP.

 • You’re managing a domain registered in one place and hosted somewhere else